ReduxFlakes/ReduxFlakes/README.md

 ## Skills

-### General Programming/Coding

-I mostly work with the web nowadays with [11ty](https://www.11ty.dev/) with the [Nunjucks](https://mozilla.github.io/nunjucks/) templating language.
-I also currently do Android development with Java/Kotlin and currently learning [Jepack Compose](https://developer.android.com/develop/ui/compose) and [Kotlin](https://kotlinlang.org/).
-I'm also learning other web related utilities like [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) and currently trying to learn Rust to build Windows apps using [Tauri](https://tauri.app/) together with SvelteKit.
+I mostly do web nowadays with [11ty](https://www.11ty.dev/) and [Nunjucks](https://mozilla.github.io/nunjucks/), I also know Android development with [Jepack Compose](https://developer.android.com/develop/ui/compose).
+Currently I want to try develop apps for Windows (desktop in general) and after the failure that was making something on WinForms responsive I decided to go learn more about Node.JS, especially Electron and Tauri to build apps with web technologies.

-I've also used [Python](https://www.python.org/) to build Discord bots, [Sketchware](https://github.com/Sketchware-Pro/Sketchware-Pro) for Android Java app development, and [Astro](https://astro.build/) for websites in the past.
+I'm currently learning more about JavaScript and other web related utilities like [Svelte](https://svelte.dev/) and returning to [Astro](https://astro.build/) I'm also thinking of learning Rust and Python as I feel those will be really nice to work with in the future.

-I also have experience with Git, GitHub, Android Studio/IntelliJ, Visual Studio Code, Windows, and Firefox.
+I also have experience with Git, GitHub, Linux, Networking (not a lot), Windows, and Android.

 ### Other Skills